 The disruptor which is nowadays familiar as a Klingon weapon began its life on Eminiar VII in TOS: "A Taste of Armageddon".
 It was later modified to serve as the Klingon disruptor in TOS: "Friday's Child" and "Day of the Dove".
 Aside from that, the Romulans used this type of disruptor too, in "The Enterprise Incident" where they had Klingon ships likewise.
 Even the original ribbed "barrel" of the Eminiaran weapon was re-used.
 It appeared as a part of a big scanning device in TOS: "Metamorphosis" and "The Ultimate Computer".

 This pistol is one of the most frequently re-used weapon props.
 Unlike the Varon-T disruptor, with which it shares several features, there are at least three of these props so that alien security forces may be armed with it.
 The pistol first showed up in TNG: "The High Ground", used by the Rutian planetary security.
 Its color was silverish dark gray on the grip, with colorful red, silver and gold details around the barrel.
 The prop remained unchanged for several more appearances, in TNG: "Legacy", "Man of the People", "Starship Mine", "Frame of Mind", "Attached", DS9: "The Passenger", "Necessary Evil", "Whispers" and "Who Mourns for Morn?".
 The weapon was painted brown in TNG: "Gambit, Part II", DS9: "In the Hands of the Prophets" and "Melora".
 Finally, a plain black variant could be seen in VOY: "Time and Again", "Resistance" and "Living Witness".
 A further modification can be seen in VOY: "Homestead".

 A weapon with a typical flat nozzle which may have been formerly envisioned as a Vulcan phaser, according to The Art of Star Trek, was consistently used as a Ferengi pistol in two DS9 episodes and even in ENT: "Acquisition" (though we should expect their technology to progress in 220 years).
 Only on one occasion, in DS9: "The Emperor's New Cloak", we could see this weapon type in human hands in the Mirror Universe, but here it could have easily been a (Mirror-)Ferengi pistol as well.

 On an interesting side note, the phaser started its life as a Robotech Invid Shock Trooper.
 One shoulder cannon of the toy was made into the barrel, a leg became the handle of the Trek weapon.

 Quark holds a weapon resembling the above Ferengi pistol in DS9: "Ferengi Love Songs".
-But this pistol is a distinct type without the characteristic disk-shaped handle and was previously used by the Finnean thugs in DS9: "A Simple Investigation".
+This pistol is a distinct type without the characteristic disk-shaped handle and was previously used by the Finnean thugs in DS9: "A Simple Investigation".
 Besides Quark's variant, this weapon too is used by the Ferengi in ENT: "Acquisition".